 What's the best advice you've ever been given, life or business?

 The biggest thing that my dad has said time and time again since I was a kid, he would always just say, “Be you, Olivia, just be you.”
-That resonated slowly but surely over the course of my life,life-changer to focus and just being true to who I am, being really authentic, you know, and making sure that I'm not putting myself in a position that's not meant for me.
+That resonated slowly but surely over the course of my life,life-changer to focus and just be true to who I am, being really authentic, you know, and making sure that I'm not putting myself in a position that's not meant for me.

 K: Be you.
 That's all that matters.